HCL-TECH-SOFTWARE/digital-experience/docs/whatsnew/cf20/newcf224.md

     More information about the changes from IBM WebSphere Application Server can be found here: [Hostname verification for WebSphere Application Server traditional](https://www.ibm.com/support/pages/hostname-verification-websphere-application-server-traditional)

 === "On-Premises"
-    The recent 9.0.5.21 and 8.5.5.27 fix packs contain a change where WebSphere runtimes automatically perform additional verification of certificates.
+The recent WebSphere Application Server (WAS) 9.0.5.21 and 8.5.5.27 fix packs contain a change where WebSphere runtimes automatically verifies if the hostname in the certificate matches the actual hostname of the URL.
+Starting CF224, the system disables this setting in the WAS Custom Security properties and in the  `ssl.client.props` file when running the `applyCF` process for users who may not have Secure Sockets Layer (SSL) certificates in place.

+If all certificates are valid and the security changes must be maintained, add the configuration `wp.RetainSSLHostVerification=true` to `wkplc.properties` before running `applyCF`.

+Remote search is not updated automatically because the `applyCF` process is not present.
+It might be necessary to apply the settings to disable the verification manually.

+For information about the changes from IBM WebSphere Application Server and steps how to disable the verification manually, see [Hostname verification for WebSphere Application Server traditional](https://www.ibm.com/support/pages/hostname-verification-websphere-application-server-traditional){target="_blank"}.
     Since typically not all certificates adhere to this strict standard CF224 disables the setting in WAS Custom Security properties as well as ssl.client.props when running applyCF.
     In case all certificates are valid and the security changes should be kept in place the configuration wp.RetainSSLHostVerification=true should be added to wkplc.properties before running applyCF.
     Remote Search is not updated automatically as no applyCF process exists there and it might be needed to apply the settings to disable the verification manually.